Nithin-ganiga/Nithin-ganiga/README.md

-Here’s your **updated GitHub profile README** with your LinkedIn URL added:

----

 ## **Hi there, I'm Nithin Ganiga! 👋**

 I'm a student pursuing my **B.Tech in Computer Science** at **PES University, Bangalore, India**.
 I have a keen interest in **web development, software engineering, and emerging technologies**.
 Currently, I'm exploring various domains in **full-stack development, cybersecurity, and blockchain**.